The Thursday night class, February 23rd, will be held as scheduled.

 Designed specifically for puppies between 9 and 16 weeks of age.
-Begin this four-session course on any Saturday and attend four consecutive classes that cover all of the behavior modeling, modification, constructive socialization and training that are essential to raising a puppy that will give you a great head start on the Basic Course and the juvenile stage.
-Puppies must have had their first series of vaccinations one week prior to their first class attendance and no exposure to unknown dogs in the past 17 days.
+Begin this four-session course on any Saturday and attend four consecutive classes that cover behavior modeling, modification, constructive socialization and training essential to raising a puppy and on into the juvenile stage.
+Puppies must be healthy and have had their first series of vaccinations one week prior to first class attendance and no exposure to unknown dogs in the past 17 days.
 Read the American Veterinary Society of Animal Behavior statement on the importance of puppy socialization.

 CANINE GOOD CITIZEN COURSES

 A 6-week course featuring advanced on-lead and long-line training with many different distraction themes every week; the final week (week 6) will be the AKC Canine Good Citizen evaluation.
 Requirements: 1) successful completion of a Basic Obedience class (or equivalent), and 2) proof of vaccination.
 Students may start as late as Week 3 and wrap around to Week 2.

 Kateri Nelson offers classes and testing specifically for therapy dogs.
 She is certified by the Delta Society and is offering classes on Sunday afternoons at our Colfax-Kipling facility.
 Dogs must successfully complete the Canine Good Citizen Course/Test and a therapy pre-test prior to enrollment.
 Please visit www.animals4therapy.org for more information.

 Unsafe Dog Treats